 uganda Project 2019

-This is a brand new project which will be based in Rwamwanja Refugee camp in South West Uganda.
+This is a brand new project which was based in Rwamwanja Refugee camp in South West Uganda.
 It is one of the largest refugee camps in the country.
-We are proud to be embarking on this challenging project in partnership with Finn Church Aid.
+We are proud to have embarked on this challenging project in partnership with Finn Church Aid.

 Updates from the team in Uganda